+* with a limit of 13 dBm/channel

-* For the body worn case the body loss is 14 dB higher than for the handheld case, therefore the -23 dBm for body worn is equivalent to -37 dBm for handheld.
+** For the body worn case the body loss is 14 dB higher than for the handheld case, therefore the -23 dBm for body worn is equivalent to -37 dBm for handheld.

+Source: Draft ECC Report 191 [21]

 Spectrum capacity for PMSE audio applications

 The assessment of the potential interference from MFCN into PMSE has an impact on the extent of the operational use of the bands by PMSE audio applications.
 Preliminary studies have been carried out by user organisations but this issue needs further review in order to determine which PMSE applications can be operated in the band.
-Initial analysis suggests that there may be interference from MFCN, further analysis is necessary to determine the usability of 1800 MHz band for PMSE.
+Initial analysis suggests that, depending on the usage scenario, there may be interference from MFCN.
+For a qualification of the usability of the 821-832 MHz band for PMSE under the potential out-of-band interference from MFCN terminal and base stations into PMSE, this report analyses the required separation distances.
+Since there are no available studies concerning the impact of MFCN into digital audio PMSE in the band 1785-1805 MHz, further analysis is necessary to determine the usability of this band for PMSE.
+This will be subject to a supplemental CEPT report to be sent in public consultation in June 2013.

 Additional consideration

 Harmonisation of the bands under consideration would be an enabler for PMSE equipment flow throughout Europe and allow PMSE users to operate their equipment Europe wide.
-However, it should be noted that the bands cannot be used on an interference free basis.
+However, it should be noted that the bands cannot be used on an interference free basis in all usage scenarios, due to potential MFCN out of band interference.

 TABLE OF CONTENTS